iominh/minhongrails.github.io/_posts/2013-05-18-speed-is-a-feature.md

 ---
 {% include JB/setup %}
-Lately I've been focused on improving application performance, which is often cited as a top feature.
+Lately I've been focused on improving application performance, which is often considered a top feature.
 There's so many examples that prove this point but here are a few <a href="http://www.strangeloopnetworks.com/assets/images/infographic2.jpg" target="_blank">examples</a>:

 <table class="table table-bordered table-striped">